Zinho Vanheusden: Standard Liège

 On 28 June 2019, Standard Liège signed Vanheusden in a permanent deal for a reported €12.5 million fee, which surpassed Nicolae Stanciu's record as the most expensive purchase by a Belgium club.

 Return to Inter Milan

 On 13 July 2021, he returned to Inter Milan.

 Loan to Genoa

 On 20 July, he was sent on loan to Genoa.
 He made his Serie A debut on 21 August against Inter away, at the Giuseppe Meazza in a 4–0 loss to his team.

 Loan to AZ

 On 25 July 2022, Vanheusden was loaned by AZ in the Netherlands, with an option to buy.

 Loan to Standard Liège

 On 8 July 2023, he returned to Standard Liège for the upcoming season.

 Loan to KV Mechelen

 On 25 July 2024, he joined KV Mechelen for a season-long loan, with an option to buy.

 Marbella

 On 7 August 2025, Vanheusden joined Spanish side Marbella, signing a one-year contract.

+On 21 November 2025, Vanheusden announced his retirement from professional football at the age of 26, due to recurring injuries.